GIfatahTH/states_rebuilder/README.md

 A Flutter state management solution that allows you:
   * to separate your User Interface (UI) representation from your logic classes
   * to easily control how your widgets rebuild to reflect the actual state of your application.
-  * to inject depencies using Injector
+  * to inject dependencies using Injector

 ### For State Management see this [Medium Article](https://medium.com/flutter-community/widget-perfect-state-management-in-flutte-is-it-possible-73e76c205620)